Scubapro Regulator Aussie Divers Phuket

 Dive More and Relax

-One thing I noticed when I was travelling back a forth from Australia to Thailand to dive (every three or four months), was that my first days diving was always a difficult day.
-Feeling my way, getting my buoyancy right all increased my air consumption.
+One thing I noticed doing the entry-level courses, when I was travelling every few months back a forth from Australia to Thailand to dive, was that my first day of diving was always difficult.
+Feeling my way, and getting my buoyancy right all increased my air consumption.

 By day two I was more relaxed and better on air and by day three I was totally at ease and was back into the swing of diving.